inexorgame-obsolete/wiki-mirror/Build.md

 The next step is to get all the required dependencies to compile.
 For convenience, all the dependencies are prebuilt and packed in the `inexor/platform` directory.
 You only need an environment that can build C++ programs such as Visual Studio, CodeBlocks, XCode or MinGW.

-Specificall, on linux you will need CMake >= 3.0, make and GCC >= 4.9 or Clang >= 3.5 as your compiler.
-The version numbers are recommended minimums: They might work with older versions (but it's not supported) and newer versions are better!
+Specifically, on Linux you will need CMake >= 3.0, make and GCC >= 4.9 or Clang >= 3.5 as your compiler.
+The version numbers are minimum.: They might work with older versions (but it's not supported) and newer versions are better!
 Also install your distribution's development packages of mesa, SDL2, SDL2_image, SDL2_mixer, ASIO and Google Protobuf.

 OS  | What to do
 --- | ---
 Debian or Debian-derived | `sudo apt-get install git cmake build-essential libsdl2{,-mixer,-image}-dev libgl1-mesa-dev libprotobuf-dev protobuf-compiler libasio-dev libenet-dev libudev-dev`
 OpenSUSE | Run `zypper in -t pattern devel_C_C++` then run `zypper install mesa-libgl-devel libSDL2_mixer-devel libSDL2_image-devel libprotobuf-c-devel  protobuf-c libudev-devel`.
 But you need to compile ENet yourself.
+### Boost
+Since we merge 4 outstanding branches, Inexor requires Boost for everything (not only for Clang).
+So, it's required to install Boost libraries

 ### Clang